The Migrant Destitution Toolkit offers practical support to improve pathways out of destitution for destitute migrants.

 Hosted by Homeless Link, the Alliance was made up of national bodies including the British Red Cross, Housing Justice, Migrant Rights Network, NACCOM, Refugee Action, Praxis Community Projects, Innisfree Housing Association and Refugee Council.

 The key aims of the project were to:

 - Increase the supply of accommodation for people with no recourse to public funds.

 - Develop integrated pathways out of destitution.

-- Gather, share and use evidence of what works to inform service providers, funders, commissioners and policy makers.
+- Gather, share and use evidence of what worked to inform service providers, funders, commissioners and policymakers.

 Share this page

 10 Aug 2018 - 5:26pm

 10 Jan 2018 - 1:51pm